apurvavaze22/Topic-Modeling/README.md

 # Topic-Modeling
-Topic modeling on the text written in the "About" information of LinkedIn profile
+Topic modeling on the text within the "About" section of LinkedIn profiles.

 In the fast-paced world of professional networking, where first impressions matter, our LinkedIn profile is our digital business card.
 Among its various sections, the "About" information is a crucial space where we can showcase our professional identity and leave a lasting impression on potential connections.
 One powerful technique to enhance the effectiveness of our LinkedIn "About" section is topic modeling, a method in natural language processing that uncovers hidden thematic structures within a text.
 By employing algorithms to analyze content and identify recurring themes or topics, topic modeling not only organizes information but also boosts the discoverability of key skills, experiences, and interests.